tomlau10/playground/README.md

 - **2014-08-snake-remastered**
   - A remastered version of the snake game mentioned earlier, ported to the C language.
 I modified the UI and used different console text colors to represent various items in the game.

+- **2014-10-picross-solver**
+  - Originally written in Lisp for a university course assignment, this picross solver was later optimized in C for improved performance.
+It is capable of solving medium-sized puzzles in just a few milliseconds.
+The largest puzzle I tested was 90x85 (I forgot the puzzle source...), which only took 10ms to solve!